 The following mod creators have either helped me directly with specific things, allowed me to use various items as part of free to use resources, or have created items specifically for myself.

 Huge thank you to Hanaisse of TES Alliance (Hana).
 She has helped me personally with most of my custom textures and models.
-Rabbit Carcasses, small glass trophies, Portable Skinning Kit texture variations, and skinned animal models (no small task).
+Rabbit Carcasses, small glass trophies, Portable Skinning Kit texture variations, trap texture varieties, and skinned animal models (no small task).
 She has made my mod better and I'll always be grateful.

 And last but certainly not least, I of course give a massive thank you to Bethesda Softworks/Game Studios themselves for not only making some of the best games in the world, but giving guys like myself great tools to be able to create mods in the first place.